SilasMarvin/wasmind/actors/file_interaction/README.md

 2. **Provides usage guidance** through system prompt contributions with examples and best practices
 3. **Handles file reads** with automatic line numbering and intelligent caching for large files
 4. **Processes edit operations** by applying multiple changes atomically to prevent corruption
-5. **Manages file safety** through staleness detection and absolute path requirements
 6. **Creates directories** automatically when editing files in non-existent directories
 7. **Caches file content** to optimize repeated reads and enable efficient partial file access
+8. **Handles conversation compaction** by clearing caches when the assistant begins compacting conversations

-The actor ensures all file operations are safe and reliable, with comprehensive error handling and user-friendly feedback for both successful operations and failures.
+The actor ensures all file operations are safeish and reliable, with comprehensive error handling and user-friendly feedback for both successful operations and failures.
+It also integrates with conversation compaction to prevent stale file information from appearing in new conversation contexts.

 ## Building